huggingface/hub-docs/docs/hub/spaces-overview.md

 | Medium              	| Ephemeral + 150GB   	| Yes              	| $25                  	|
 | Large               	| Ephemeral + 1TB     	| yes              	| $100                 	|

-Note: those prices might not be up-to-date, check [our pricing page](https://huggingface.co/pricing) for latest prices.
+Note: Find more detailed and comprehensive pricing information on [our pricing page](https://huggingface.co/pricing).

 Do you have an awesome Space but need help covering the hardware upgrade costs?
 We love helping out those with an innovative Space so please feel free to apply for a community GPU grant using the link in the _Settings_ tab of your Space and see if yours makes the cut!